SebastienBtr/flutter-boilerplate/README.md

 * Create a .env file by copying the .env.default file and complete the different fields
 * Use ```flutter run``` to launch the project on an emulator

+## Adapt the boilerplate for your project

+* Replace all the occurence of `flutter_boilerplate` by the name of your package
+* Replace all the occurence of `example.boilerplate.app` by your app id
+* In ios/Runner/Info.plist replace `Boilerplate` by the name of your app
+* In andoir/app/src/main/AndroidManifest.xml replace `Boilerplate` by the name of your app
+* In lib/utils/urls.dart edit the enpoints routes
+* In lib/bloc/authBloc.dart and lib/bloc/passwordForgotBloc.dart look for the TODOS to uncomment the API calls
+* In assets replace the images

 ## Project structure

 ```